For macOS Ventura

 - Enter Time Machine either through the menu bar or with Spotlight or Siri.
 As Time Machine starts, Voiceover will play a swishing sound several times, after which you will be focused in the folder in the current time.

-- Select “Time Machine controls” from the window chooser, accessed by pressing VO-F2 (or VO-Function-2 if you’re using a Mac with a Touch Bar).
+- Select “Timeline controls” from the window chooser, accessed by pressing VO-F2 (or VO-Globe-2 if you’re using a Mac with a Touch Bar).

-- Select “Restore” from the contextual menu, accessed by pressing VO-Shift-M. Alternatively, you can click the restore button in the Time Machine controls window.
+- Select “Restore” from the context menu, accessed by pressing VO-Shift-M. Alternatively, you can click the restore button in the Timeline controls window.

 If the folder where the file was located still exists in the present, the file will be restored and Voiceover will announce “Time Machine dismissed.”
 If the folder no-longer exists, you’ll be asked to choose a new location via the standard open and save dialog.